Mi último adiós: Background

 "On the afternoon of Dec.
 29, 1896, a day before his execution, Dr. José Rizal was visited by his mother, Teodora Alonzo; sisters Lucia, Josefa, Trinidád, Maria and Narcisa; and two nephews.
-When they took their leave, Rizal told Trinidád in English that there was something in the small alcohol stove (cocinilla), as opposed to saying coconut oil lamp (lamparilla), which was intended provide cover for the transportation of the text.
+When they took their leave, Rizal told Trinidád in English that there was something in the small alcohol stove (cocinilla), as opposed to saying coconut oil lamp (lamparilla), which was intended to provide cover for the transportation of the text.
 The stove was given to Narcisa by the guard when the party was about to board their carriage in the courtyard.
 At home, the Rizal ladies recovered a folded paper from the stove.
 On it was written an unsigned, untitled and undated poem of 14 five-line stanzas.
 The Rizals reproduced copies of the poem and sent them to Rizal's friends in the country and abroad.
 In 1897, Mariano Ponce in Hong Kong had the poem printed with the title "Mí último pensamiento".
 Fr.
 Mariano Dacanay, who received a copy of the poem while a prisoner in Bilibid (jail), published it in the first issue of La Independencia on September 25, 1898 with the title 'Ultimo Adios'."

 Political impact

 After it was annexed by the United States as a result of the Spanish–American War, the Philippines was perceived as a community of "barbarians" incapable of self-government.
-U.S. Representative Henry A. Cooper, lobbying for management of Philippine affairs, recited the poem before the United States Congress.
-Realising the nobility of the piece's author, his fellow congressmen enacted the Philippine Bill of 1902 enabling self-government (later known as the Philippine Organic Act of 1902), despite the fact that the 1882 Chinese Exclusion Act was still in effect and African Americans had yet to be granted equal rights as US citizens.
+U.S. Representative Henry A. Cooper, lobbying for the management of Philippine affairs, recited the poem before the United States Congress.
+Realising the nobility of the piece's author, his fellow congressmen enacted the Philippine Bill of 1902, enabling self-government (later known as the Philippine Organic Act of 1902), even though the 1882 Chinese Exclusion Act was still in effect and African Americans had yet to be granted equal rights as U.S. citizens.
 It created the Philippine Assembly, appointed two Filipino delegates to the American Congress, extended the US Bill of Rights to Filipinos, and laid the foundation for an autonomous government.
 The colony was on its way to independence.
-Full autonomy would not be granted until 4 July 1946 by the Treaty of Manila.
+Full autonomy would only be granted on July 4, 1946, under the Treaty of Manila.

 Indonesian nationalism

 The poem was translated into Indonesian by Rosihan Anwar and was recited by Indonesian soldiers before going into battle during their struggle for independence.

 Anwar recalled the circumstances of the translation:

-He read "Mi último adiós" over radio in Jakarta on Saturday, 30 December 1944–the 48th anniversary of Rizal's death.
+He read "Mi último adiós" over the radio in Jakarta on Saturday, December 30, 1944–the 48th anniversary of Rizal's death.
 That same day, the paper Asia Raja devoted almost half of its back page to a feature and poem on Rizal written by Anwar, accompanied by Anwar's translation.